The Model Router Becomes the Hidden Editor

 The sixth is observability overreach.
 The gateway keeps full prompt and response content for convenience, debugging, analytics, or vendor leverage long after a narrower receipt would have been enough.

-The seventh is audit opacity.
+The ninth is audit opacity.
 Logs record the public model name but not the actual provider, route, fallback, version, policy, or serving condition that produced the answer.

 The Governance Standard